 Note: No lecture will be posted this week.
-The instructor will hold open Zoom sessions on both Tuesday and Wednesday to answer your questions leading into the exam.
+The instructor will hold an open Zoom session on Tuesday to answer your questions leading into the exam.

 Course Policies

 Contact Protocol

 Besides the Tuesday information session and the tutorials, both the instructor and the teaching assistants have set time aside for virtual office hours.
 The teaching assistants will make their office hours known in tutorial.
 If you wish to consult with me, please send me an email and we will set up a one-on-one Zoom meeting.
 Please note that all course communication must run through your McMaster email to the McMaster email of the teaching team: we will not be answering course related questions sent via Zoom private messages, for example.
 When consulting members of the teaching team, please keep the following simple rules for email etiquette in mind: